ibm-cloud-docs/watson-assistant/api-client.md

 If none of the built-in integrations meet your requirements, you can deploy your assistant by developing a custom client application that interacts with your users and communicates with the {{site.data.keyword.conversationfull}} service.
 {: shortdesc}

 The Watson SDKs help you write code that interacts with {{site.data.keyword.conversationshort}}.
-For more information about the SDKs, see [Watson SDKs](/developer/watson/sdks-and-tools).
+For more information about the SDKs, see [IBM Watson APIs](https://github.com/watson-developer-cloud){: external}.

 ## Setting up the assistant
 {: #api-client-setup}